MSc International Marketing

 Bookmark or share this page

 Develop the skills needed to pursue a marketing career in an international context.
+You choose either a one year full-time MSc, or an MSc with a work placement, offering additional experience and the opportunity to make connections in industry.
 The course includes a three-month consultancy project for a UK-based international company, with academic supervision to guide and develop your skills in a real-world context.

 • Prepare for a career in marketing in the UK and overseas.